 - Right-click on NTFS partition of your USB drive, and then select this function.

-Step 2: Then you will go back to the main interface.
-Here you can preview this partition becomes FAT32.
-Please click "Apply" button in the top left corner to execute this operation.
+Step 2: You will be directed to the main interface.
+Here you can preview this partition becoming FAT32.
+Please click the Apply button in the top left corner to execute this operation.

-After finishing this operation, PS4 can't read USB issue is fixed.
-Now you can plug your drive to PS4 and then move files smoothly.
+After finishing this operation, the issue of PS4 can't read USB should be fixed.
+Now you can connect your drive to PS4 and move the files between them smoothly.

 ② Format USB Flash Drive

-In addition, if there are no important files saved on your USB drive, some of you probably choose to format this drive.
-But how to format USB for PS4 to FAT32 or exFAT?
+If there are no important files saved on your USB drive, some of you might choose to format it without worrying about that data.
+But how to format USB for PS4 to FAT32 or exFAT so it could be read on the PS4?
 There are three ways listed below.

 Via Windows Explorer

-When it comes to disk formatting, the common way is to format via Windows Explorer.
+When it comes to disk formatting, a common way is to format via Windows Explorer.

 Via Windows Disk Management

-In addition to formatting USB to exFAT or FAT32 via Windows Explorer, some of you probably choose to do this thing to fix PS4 won't recognize USB issue with Windows Disk Management.
+In addition to formatting USB to exFAT or FAT32 via Windows Explorer, some of you might prefer using Windows Disk Management to fix PS4 won't recognize USB issue.

-1. Click "Win+R" and type "compmgmt.msc" to run Disk Management.
-2. Right click on USB partition, then select "Format".
+- Right-click on USB partition, then select Format.
 Next, you can choose FAT32 or exFAT as the file system.
-Click "OK" to finish PS4 USB storage device format.
+Click OK to finish PS4 USB storage device format.

-If you want to format USB drive partition larger than 32GB to FAT32 for PS4 via Windows Explorer and Disk Management, you must have a failure.
-Why?
-Windows doesn't allow to format a partition larger than 32GB to FAT32.
-In this case, please ask a professional program for help.
+However, please note that if you want to format USB drive partition larger than 32GB to FAT32 for PS4 via Windows Explorer and Disk Management, you will for sure encounter a failure.
+Why is that?

 If you have any question about this issue or post, you can email us via [email protected] or leave a comment in the following text.
 Of course, any suggestion is much appreciated here.
 Thanks in advance.